Are you interested in adding an extra spin on your UCL experience? Read on to find out more about how you can get involved in volunteering.

 First step!
 Browse our volunteering directory to find out what opportunities are recruiting students now.
 Every opportunity you find through us will provide training, support, travel expenses and an excellent opportunity to develop your skills.

-You can also apply, safe in the knowledge that one of our team has pre-approved the opportunity and that all our charity partners have signed up to our recruiter service standards, guaranteeing your protection and support when you start to volunteer.
+You can also apply, safe in the knowledge that one of our team has pre-approved the opportunity and that all our charity partners have signed up to our recruiter service standards.

 If you want to develop your leadership skills, we’ll give you the training, support and funding to set up your own community project with our Student-Led Volunteering Programme.
 If you don’t want to lead, you can get involved with one of our existing Student-Led Volunteering Projects and volunteer side-by-side with other UCL students.